-A passionate storyteller, Chelsea draws inspiration from both sought and unanticipated life experiences.
-Her first play, Like We Wasn’t People, was based on the teens she met during her time as a foster care social worker and has attracted the attention of Hollywood, with a feature film pending.
-Chelsea has been a historical tour guide and, most recently, a senior content strategist for an acclaimed marketing agency.
-There, she oversaw and generated authentic and SEO-friendly copy and now freelances elegant, branded content for a wide variety of clients.
+Chelsea is a passionate storyteller and draws inspiration from both sought and unanticipated life experiences.
+Her first play, Like We Wasn’t People, was based on the teens she met during her time as a foster care social worker and has attracted the attention of Hollywood with a feature film pending.
+Chelsea has also been a waitress, historical tour guide, and most recently, senior content strategist for an acclaimed marketing agency.
+There she oversaw and generated authentic and SEO-friendly copy, and now freelances elegant, branded content for a wide variety of clients.
 A true INFJ, Chelsea loves one-on-one discussions, Americanos, and the sea.

 As a Story Terrace writer, Chelsea interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 I descended a few steps, and stopped, swallowing for air.
 Echoes of human voices volleyed off the walls like those of taunting goblins in impenetrably close quarters.
 Staggering up the granite, the only word I could breathe to my partner was “No.”